+- Pick a cartesian coordinate system

+(u,v,w) to describe the baselines lengths

+and orientations.

-- Pick a cartesian coordinate system (u,v,w) to describe the baselines. - Orient this frame so the plane containing the antennas lies on w = 0. - This is a spatial frame, but does not describe the locations of the antennas.
+- Orient this frame so the plane containing the baselines lies on w = 0.

+- This is a spatial frame, but does not describe the locations of the antennas.

 The baseline vector \mathbf{b} is specified by its coordinates (u,v,w) (measured in wavelengths).
-In the case shown, w = 0, so that
+In the case shown, w = 0, so that direction